openid/sharedsignals/caep-interoperability-profile-1_0.md

 The Transmitter Configuration Metadata MUST have a `spec_version` field, and its value MUST be `1_0-ID2` or greater

 ### Delivery Method {#delivery-method}
+The Transmitter Configuration Metadata MUST include the `delivery_methods_supported` field.

+### JWKS URI {#jwks-uri}
-The Transmitter Configuration Metadata MUST include the `delivery_methods_supported` field and its value MUST include the value `urn:ietf:rfc:8935` (i.e. the Push-Based Security Event Token (SET) Delivery Using HTTP specificaiton {{RFC8935}})
+The Transmitter Configuration Metadata MUST include the `jwks_uri` field, and its value MUST provide the current signing key of the Transmitter.

+### Configuration Endpoint {#configuration-endpoint}
+The Transmitter Configuration Metadata MUST include the `configuration_endpoint` field.
+The specified endpoint MUST provide a way to Create a Stream.

+### Status Endpoint {#status-endpoint}
+The Transmitter Configuration Metadata MUST include the `status_endpoint` field.
+The specified endpoint MUST provide a way to Get and Update the Stream Status.
+The Transmitter MUST be able to pause and restart streams.
+For streams that are paused, the Transmitter MUST specify (offline) the resource constraints on how many events it can keep, or for how long.
+The way a Transmitter specifies this information is outside the scope of the SSF spec.

+### Verification Endpoint {#verification-endpoint}
+The Transmitter Configuration Metadata MUST include the `verification_endpoint` field.
+The specified endpoint MUST provide a way to request verification events to be sent.

 ### Authorization Schemes
 The Transmitter Configuration Metadata MUST include the `authorization_schemes` field and its value MUST include the value